CEG8512 : Global Integrated River Basin Management

 By the end of this module, students will be able to:

-•Assess the multiple technical and social factors to be taken into account in integrated river basin management.
+•Assess and implement the multiple technical and social factors to be taken into account in integrated river basin management.
 (M7)

 •Incorporate key objectives of economic efficiency, social equity and environmental sustainability in designing solutions for water security challenges.
 (M5)